vbchomp/seattle-code-301n22/class-04/README.md

 # React and Forms

+## Feedback

+#### The Good

+- Overall Folks are happy with
+  - Curriculum
+  - Instructor
+  - Lectures (overal)
+  - Remo / lab help
+  - Grading, Fizzo and his feedback!
+- Code Challenges

+#### The Imporovables

+- a lot of reading
+  - **callout** BUT it is more focused
+  - **advice** make them useful to you.
+Does all reading need to be consum,ed 100%?
+- Question asking / same people asking questions / speaking over others / Mic interuptions
+  - **truth** I have also found it difficult to get words in edge-wise and deliver lecture content in my own darn lecture!
+Alos, the fractured nature of the lecture is NOT getting my points across to all students.
+You all deserve seamlessly delivered content.
+  - **truth** my previous philosphy has always been have a question ask by however most comfortable
+  - **truth** if someone's voice isn't being heard because of my previous philosophy, THAT is a problem.  human equity mandates that all voices be heard - equally
+  - **course of action** from here forward, *we will raise hands* for any questions or comments
+  - **course of action** professional Zoom protocols must be followed, mute yourself when not talking.  keep yourself muted, unless it is your turn to speak.  this will make interuption a conscious choice; don't iterrupt.
+  - **typos/questions**  consider placing a stamp on the screen.
+If you  place a mark, also remove your mark once resolved
+- time.... yes, it is always against us
+- not all resources for CC's as helpful for everyone..  people on both sides for example don't like videos do like videos
+  - **advice** do wht works for you

 ## Overview

 Today we will cover how React handles `forms` and the asynchronous nature of setting state.